NexVeridian/wikidata-to-surrealdb/README.md

 The surrealdb database is ~2.6GB uncompressed or 0.5GB compressed, while the bz2 file is ~80GB, gzip file is ~130GB, and the uncompressed json file is over 1TB.

-Querying the entire database takes ~2 seconds per query.
-Building the database on a 7600k takes ~55 hours, using a cpu with more cores should be faster.
+Building the database on a 7600k takes ~55 hours, using ThreadedSingle, using a cpu with more cores should be faster.

 # Getting The Data
 https://www.wikidata.org/wiki/Wikidata:Data_access